 - One award will be given per year.

-- Fellowship will be awarded in the fall (after review of the application in the spring) approximately at the level to a full (50%) Teaching Assistant position.
+- A full fellowship will be awarded in the fall (after review of the application in the spring).

 Student Loan Impact